oduameh/node-course/docs/Next/kupo.md

 sudo ufw reload
 ```

-Now let's see if it is working!
+Now see if it is working.

 From a local terminal session on your machine (meaning not logged into your server).